Sreyas-sk/Muzic_Manager/README.md

 For Mac

-- Download using Homebrew :beer:
+- Download using Homebrew 🍺

 ```
 brew install youtube-dl